 - History of Foreign Policy and Economic Diplomacy

 - Nineteenth- and Twentieth-Century Economic Thought

-My research is broadly concerned with the history of state-building, capital markets, and financial globalization.
-At present I am engaged in two projects, the first of which is a monograph entitled War, Finance & Diplomacy: Imperial Germany and the Politics of the International Gold Standard, 1834-1914.
-The study traces the political economy of Germany’s path to monetary union, from the creation of the Zollverein in 1834 to the outbreak of the First World War.
-It investigates Germany’s transition to a gold currency, and the reform's far-reaching impact on the country’s financial and trading relations with Britain and Europe.
-The research for War, Finance & Diplomacy draws on over twenty archival collections from Germany, Britain, and the US, and has been supported by the ESRC and grants from the Economic History Society and the German History Society.
-My second book project is a global history of the gold standard, from its origins in Georgian Britain to the post-war transition to floating exchange rates.
+I am currently completing War, Finance & Diplomacy: Germany and the Politics of the International Gold Standard, 1834-1914.
+The study examines the political economy of Germany’s path to monetary union, from the creation of the Zollverein in 1834 to the outbreak of the First World War.
+Based on collections from over twenty archives, the book investigates Germany’s transition to a national gold currency, and the reforms’ far-reaching impact on the country’s financial and trading relations with Britain, Europe, and Asia.
+The doctoral research on which the book is based was a Finalist for the 2021 Thirsk-Feinstein Prize of the Economic History Society.
+My second book project is a global history of gold standards, from their origins in Georgian Britain to the post-war transition to floating exchange rates.

 I have coordinated the ECR Development Seminar at the Oxford Centre for Economic and Social History, and have a keen interest in the relevance of history to public policy.
 In 2020, I convened a seminar roundtable at New College on Central Banking and International Cooperation: Lessons from the Great Recession and the Covid-19 Crisis.
 While at Cambridge, I co-organised Credit, Currency & Commerce, a two-day conference which explored new directions for historical research into financial and monetary policy.